mohit264/windev2021/02-COM/Readme.md

        r ---> Unknown (Completely internal)
        3. All the rest of these bits are related to FASCILITY Macro 31th Bit --> Severity code (Tells COM whther HRESULT is Success (value is 0) or Failed (value is 1))

+> To create your own custom HRESULT you can use MAKE_HRESULT macro and pass all the required parameters)